aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/isis_underlay_lab_guide.rst

    :align: center

 .. note::
-   The labs of the Routing ATD are structured to build on each other.
-The Lab Options Menu will complete all lab configurations prior to the step selected so you can always begin from a clean starting point.
+   The Base Labs of the Routing ATD are structured to build on each other.
+You should complete all Base Labs before moving onto Supplemental Labs.
+Alternatively, using the Lab Selection Menus will complete configurations for prior labs as necessary.
+Supplemental Labs can be completed in any order.

 #.
 Log into the **LabAccess** jumpserver to prepare the lab environment.